Why would you want to know how to stand-up paddle board? There are lots of reasons.

 6. If you want to turn, paddle continuously on one side.
 If you want to turn even more sharply, as you cruise forwards, paddle backward (or simply hold the paddle up and down in the water) on the side of the direction in which you’d like to turn.

 That’s it.
 You’ve now done your part to ensure that stand up paddle boarding remains the fastest growing sport in the US.
-Keep it up, and perhaps one day you will fall into glorious paddle boarding love, like my girlfriend Emilie and I.
+Keep it up, and perhaps one day you will fall into glorious paddle boarding love.